 4. Transitional indoor/outdoor rooms.

 Here’s a new trend for outdoor living areas: transitioning from an enclosed sunroom or outdoor room to an open patio area to a covered gazebo area.
+You can get gazebos easily online from places like https://paydaydeals.com.au/collections/gazebos, so there is no need to spend a fortune on getting one constructed.
 This new trend in outdoor living areas gives homeowners three distinct areas: the safety and temperature-controlled environment of the indoor sunroom, the open air and exposure to sun of the patio area, and the covered and/or screened enjoyment of the gazebo.
 Throw in a hammock and you’ll never have to go back to your bedroom!

 Our Outdoor Living Area&Structure Project Experience